 }

-Finally, provide access to the getGL() function to other modules in your engine by exporting it with the following code.
-Remember you already used this function in you vertex_buffer.js.
+Finally, provide access to the WebGL context to the rest of the engine by exporting the getGL() function.
+Remember that this function is imported and has been called to access the WebGL context in both vertex_buffer.js and simple_shader.js.

 export {getGL}

-Recall that the function bound to window.onload will execute upon the function completion after all source code files are completely loaded.
-For this reason, WebGL will be initialized and instead of a clear canvas a white square will be drawn.
-For reference, you can refer to the source code in the chapter2/2.3.draw_one_square project.
+Recall that the function that is bounded to window.onload will be invoked after indexl.html has been loaded by the web browser.
+For this reason, WebGL will be initialized, the canvas cleared to light green, and a white square will be drawn.
+You can refer to the source code in the chapter2/2.3.draw_one_square project for the entire system described.

 Observations

 Run the project and you will see a white rectangle on a green canvas.
 What happened to the square?
 Remember that the vertex position of your 1×1 square was defined at locations (±0.5, ±0.5).
 Now observe the project output: the white rectangle is located in the middle of the green canvas covering exactly half of the canvas’s width and height.
 As it turns out, WebGL draws vertices within the ±1.0 range onto the entire defined drawing area.
 In this case, the ±1.0 in the x-dimension is mapped to 640 pixels, while the ±1.0 in the y-dimension is mapped to 480 pixels (the created canvas dimension is 640×480); the 1x1 square is drawn onto a 640x480 area, or an area with an aspect ratio of 4:3.
 Since the 1:1 aspect ratio of the square does not match the 4:3 aspect ratio of the display area, the square shows up as a 4:3 rectangle.
-This problem will be resolved later in this chapter.
+This problem will be resolved later in the next chapter.

-You can try editing the fragment shader in index.html by changing the color set in the gl_FragColor function to change the color of the white square.
+You can try editing the fragment shader in index.html by changing the color set in the gl_FragColor function to alter the color of the white square.
 Notice that a value of less than 1 in the alpha channel will result in the white square becoming transparent and showing through some of the greenish canvas color.

-Finally, note that this project defines many global variables with little attempt at hiding information.
-This organization does not lend itself to supporting changes in functionality or growth in complexity.
-In the next sections, you will encapsulate and abstract portions of this example to form the basis of the game engine framework.
+Finally, note that this project defines three separate files and hides information with the import/export statements of JavaScript.
+The functionality defined in these files with the corresponding import and export statements are referred to as JavaScript modules.
+A module can be considered as a global singleton object and, as you have observed in the modules, is excellent for hiding detailed implementations.
+However, modules are not-suited for supporting abstraction and specialization.
+In the next sections, you will begin to work with JavaScript classes to further encapsulate portions of this example to form the basis of the game engine framework.

 Abstraction with JavaScript Objects

-The previous project decomposed the drawing of a square into logical modules and implemented the modules as files containing global functions and variables.
+The previous project decomposed the drawing of a square into logical modules and implemented the modules as files containing global function.
 In software engineering, this solution process is referred to as functional decomposition, and the implementation is referred to as procedural programming.
-Procedural programming produces solutions that are well-structured, easy to understand, and often fast to create.
-This is why it is often used to prototype a concept or to learn new techniques.
+Procedural programming results in solutions that are well-structured, easy to understand, and often fast to create.
+This is why functional decomposition and procedural programming are often used to prototype concepts or to learn new techniques.

 This project enhances the Draw One Square solution with object-oriented analysis and programming to introduce data abstraction.
-As additional concepts are introduced and as the game engine complexity grows, proper data abstraction supports straightforward design and code reuse through inheritance.
+As additional concepts are introduced and as the game engine complexity grows, proper data abstraction supports straightforward design, behavior specialization, and code reuse through inheritance.

 The JavaScript Objects Project